 1. The best way to save when traveling to Balabac is to join a tour or large groups with people whom you can split the expenses with most especially with the boat rental.

 2. Signal is sporadic in the islands.
-Smart has mobile network reception in some islands including Onuk and Candaraman Island.
-Globe Telecom network signal becomes weak to nothing as you approach Rio Tuba.
+Smart has mobile network reception in some islands including Onuk and Sicsican Island.

 3. There are no ATM, malls in Balabac Town proper and Rio Tuba.
 There are only small stores, canteens and groceries.

 4. There are no stores in the islands of Balabac.
-If you decide to camp, might as well buy all the necessary stuff before you embark on the trip.
-Buy snacks that will get you through as well as the trips are indeed long.
+If you decide to camp, might as well buy all the necessary stuff before the trip.

-5. Extra care has to be taken when traveling to Punta Sebaring as there are sand mites (locally known as nik-nik) and sting rays around the area.
+5. Extra care has to be taken when traveling to Punta Sebaring as there are sand mitesΒ and sting rays around the area.
 Thus, bringing insect repellent is necessary.

 6. Expect basic accommodation.
 Staying in the island overnight also means conservation of resources such as electricity (gas, actually because it is run by generators) and water as these are not abundant in the area.
 Bringing of power banks is necessary for charging your gadgets as the generators are mainly used to provide light in the island.